mulesoft-assets/template-sfdc2sieb-contact-broadcast/README.md

 ## Properties to be configured (With examples) <a name="propertiestobeconfigured"/>
 In order to use this Mule Anypoint Template you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
 Detail list with examples:
 ### Application configuration
-+ polling.frequency `10000`
++ poll.frequencyMillis `10000`
-This are the miliseconds (also different time units can be used) that will run between two different checks for updates in Salesforce
+These are the miliseconds (also different time units can be used) that will run between two different checks for updates in Salesforce

-+ watermark.default.expression `2014-02-25T11:00:00.000Z`
++ watermark.default.expression `2015-10-23T11:00:00.000Z`
-This property is an important one, as it configures what should be the start point of the synchronization.The date format accepted in SFDC Query Language is either *YYYY-MM-DDThh:mm:ss+hh:mm* or you can use Constants.
+This property is an important one, as it configures what should be the start point of the synchronization.
+The date format accepted in SFDC Query Language is either *YYYY-MM-DDThh:mm:ss+hh:mm* or you can use Constants.
 [More information about Dates in SFDC](http://www.salesforce.com/us/developer/docs/officetoolkit/Content/sforce_api_calls_soql_select_dateformats.htm)
-+ polling.startDelayMillis `100`
++ poll.startDelayMillis `100`

 **Note:** the property **account.sync.policy** can take any of the two following values:

-+ **empty_value**: if the propety has no value assigned to it then application will do nothing in what respect to the account and it'll just move the contact over.
++ **empty_value**: if the propety has no value assigned to it then application will do nothing in respect to the account and it'll just move the contact over.
-+ **syncAccount**: it will try to create the contact's account should this is not pressent in the Salesforce instance B.
++ **syncAccount**: it will try to create the contact's account should this is not present in the Siebel instance.

 ### Salesforce Connector configuration
 + sfdc.username `bob.dylan@sfdc`